-Did you know?
-We actually have cannabinoid receptors all throughout our bodies, which help to regulate inflammation, protect from oxidative stress and balance the immune system (2).
-It’s believed that CBD sends out signals to these receptors, in turn having an anti-inflammatory effect that could prove effective at easing a whole host of conditions (3).
+Each of us has cannabinoid receptors all throughout our bodies, which reportedly help to regulate inflammation, protect from oxidative stress and balance the immune system.
+It’s believed that CBD sends out signals to these receptors, which may have an anti-inflammatory effect that could prove effective at easing a whole host of conditions.

 Can CBD Impact Pain?

 To understand how CBD might impact pain, you first need to know about the power of neutrophils; a class of white blood cells that go looking for a fight when they sense danger.
 Here’s one example: “If you've got a viral lung infection,” says Dr. Laing, “white blood cells, including neutrophils, may migrate out of the blood vessels into the lung tissues to try and patrol for a bacterial infection.”

 While this is good to some degree, Dr. Laing adds that “if they are unleashed willy nilly, then they can cause more harm than good...
 They can secrete enzymes that dissolve the tissue [and] they can produce hypochlorite, the active chemical in the same bleach you would use to clean the toilet.”